wltechblog/thingino-installers/wyze-cam-3/README.md

 3. Insert the sd card into the camera and boot it up, wait 30 seconds and power it down.
 4. Remove the sd card and put into your pc, look for a new file named flash.txt.
 This will have the filename of the firmware you need for your device.
 5. Download the latest matching thingino firmware from https://github.com/themactep/thingino-firmware/releases/tag/firmware
-6. Place the firware in the root of the sd card
+6. Place the firware in the root of the sd card.
+Keep the other files from step 2 on the card as well.
 7. Cleanly unmount the sd card and put into the sd slot on the bottom of the camera
 8. Power up the camera
 9. Wait around 2 minutes and you should see the camera's new wireless network for provisioning it.